Alphabetical Plant Listing

 Wild Passion Flower, Apricot Vine, Purple Passionflower, Purple Passion Vine, Maypop

-Native to the Southeastern U.S., Passiflora incarnata (Wild Passion Flower) is a vigorous, tendril-climbing vine with fascinating fragrant flowers.
-Showy, 3 in. wide (7 cm), the petals and sepals subtend a fringe of wavy pinkish-purple filaments.
-The flowers attract a wide range of pollinators, including bees, butterflies, and hummingbirds.
-This plant is also a larval host plant for several butterflies.
 The attractive blooms are followed by egg-size orange-yellow fruits called maypops.
 Edible, the fruits can be eaten fresh off the vine or made into jelly.
-They may be eaten by songbirds, small mammals, and some larger mammals.
+Songbirds, small mammals, and some larger mammals may eat them.
 The foliage consists of three-lobed, dark green leaves and is deciduous.
 This vine climbs with axillary tendrils or sprawls along the ground.
 It is the hardiest of the passion flowers.

 • Blooms during warm weather from mid-summer to early fall

-• Thrives in full sun or part shade, in average, moist to occasionally dry, well-drained soils.
+• Thrives in full sun or part shade in average, moist to occasionally dry, well-drained soils.
 Roots appreciate a loose mulch.

 • Excellent choice for trellises, walls, fences, or arbors.
 Perfect in wall-side borders, city gardens, cottage gardens, Mediterranean gardens, and containers.
-This trouble-free climber clings with tendrils so won't damage brickwork or fences!
+This trouble-free climber clings with tendrils so that it won’t damage brickwork or fences!

 • Butterflies are extraordinarily fond of Passion Flowers.